cypress-io/cypress-documentation/content/guides/core-concepts/writing-and-organizing-tests.md

 <strong class="alert-header">Best Practices</strong>

-We recently gave a "Best Practices" conference talk at AssertJS (February 2018).
+We gave a "Best Practices" conference talk at AssertJS (February 2018).
 This video demonstrates how to approach breaking down your application and organizing your tests.